aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/calendar-appointments/aspose-email-java-filter-exchange-appointments-by-date/_index.md

 - **Temporary License**: Obtain it from the [Temporary License Page](https://purchase.aspose.com/temporary-license/).
 - **Purchase**: For long‑term use, purchase a license via the [Purchase Aspose](https://purchase.aspose.com/buy) site.

-### Basic Initialization and Setup
+### Basic initialization and setup

-Configure your Exchange server credentials to initialize Aspose.Email for Java.
+Configure your Exchange server credentials to initialize Aspose.Email for Java. `IEWSClient` is the primary class for interacting with Exchange Web Services, handling authentication and request execution.
 Set up the `IEWSClient` as follows:

 ```java
 String mailboxUri = "YOUR_EXCHANGE_SERVER_URI"; // Your Exchange Server URI